n8acl/Raspberry-Pi-Sense-Hat-Christmas-Tree/README.md

 12/29/2019: Tuned barometer behavior, which was way too sensitive to trivial fluctuations.
 Barometer now averages the most recent five minutes of readings and the oldest five minutes of readings, and looks for a change of 0.01 in/hg or more.
 The five minute average is hardcoded but the tolerance is parameterized to allow the sensitivity of the barometer to be tuned.
 Changed look-back period to two hours, which is a useful length of time for comparing barometric pressures.
 Look-back (in seconds) is also now parameterized to allow for barometer tuning.

 1/1/2020: Added double blink on flashing treetop if the barometer is rising or falling more rapidly than a settable parameter.

+11/01/2024: Added the ability to use CheerLights as the topper instead of the Barometer.